-The North American Retail Hardware Association desires for students participating in the NRHA Retail Management Certification Program to realize a tangible return for their organizations as a result of attending the course.
+The North American Retail Hardware Association (NRHA) desires for students participating in the NRHA Retail Management Certification Program to realize a tangible return for their organizations as a result of attending the course.
 To accomplish this, each student will complete a major Business Improvement Project during the semester.
 This will introduce students to the concept of project management best practices and provide either a quantitative or qualitative value to the business to offset tuition expenses.
 To date, students have generated more than $4.5 million in ROI from their Business Improvement Projects.
-At the end of the course, each student will be required to submit a written management report and a PowerPoint slide presentation that they will use to present their Business Improvement Project during the final class session, scheduled the second afternoon of Visit 3.
+At the end of the course, each student will be required to submit a written management report and a presentation that they will use to present their Business Improvement Project during the final visit to Indianapolis.

 To provide additional and ongoing value from the program, each company participating in the NRHA Retail Management Certification Program will receive each student’s Business Improvement Project from both the current, and future classes.

-The Business Improvement Project will be introduced before students attend the first session of the course in the pre-Visit 1 Conference Call that will include both student and sponsor.
-This initial discussion will help students and sponsors identify a valuable project on which to work that will improve the business and provide a return on investment in the student’s participation in the course.
-During Visit 1, a course module will be dedicated to the topic of the Business Improvement Project where details of the project will be introduced and the management process fully explained.
+The Business Improvement Project assignment is introduced before students attend the first session of the course in the pre-visit one conference call that will include both the student and sponsor.
+This initial discussion will help students and sponsors identify a valuable project that will improve the business and provide a return on investment.
+During visit one, a course module will be dedicated to the Business Improvement Project where details of the project will be introduced and the management process fully explained.
 Students will also have access to a student mentor who will be available to meet with them throughout the course to discuss the Business Improvement Project and answer any questions the student has regarding the assignment.

-Shortly after Visit 1, students will complete and turn in a Project Charter that outlines the project in detail.
+Shortly after the first visit, students will complete and turn in a project charter that outlines the project in detail.

-- Project Objectives—What value does this project add to the organization?
+- Project Objectives—This answers the questions: What value does this project add to the organization?
 How does it align with the strategic priorities of the organization?
 What results are expected and what benefits will be realized?

 - Project Scope—The project scope establishes the boundaries of the project.
 It identifies the limits and defines the deliverables.